 120-8.4.2 Soil and RAP Mixture: Place the RAP material at the location and spread uniformly, using approved methods to obtain a maximum layer thickness of 4 inches.
-Mix this 4 inches maximum layer of RAP with a loose soil layer of 8 to 10 inches thickness.
-After mixing, meet all Embankment Utilization requirements of Index 505 for the location used.
+Mix this 4 inches maximum layer of RAP with a loose soil layer 8 to 10 inches thick.
+After mixing, meet all embankment utilization requirements of Design Standards, Index No. 505 for the location used.
 Do not mix RAP in the uppermost 12 inches in order to comply with 120-8.2.1.
-The total RAP and other embankment material shall not exceed 12 inches per lift after mixing and compaction if the contractor can demonstrate that the density of the mixture can be achieved.
-Perform mixing using rotary tillers or other equipment meeting the approval of the Engineer.
-The Engineer will determine the order in which to spread the two materials.
-Mix both materials to the full depth.
-Ensure that the finished layer will have the thickness and shape required by the typical section.
-Demonstrate the feasibility of this construction method by successfully completing a 500-footlong test section.
-For embankment construction, meet the requirements of 120-8.
-For compaction requirements of the soil and RAP mixture, meet the requirements of 120-9.

 120-8.4.3 Alternate Soil and RAP Layer Construction: Construct soil in 6 to 12 inch compacted lifts and RAP in alternate layers with 6 inch maximum compacted lifts.
 Use soil with a minimum LBR value of 40 to prevent failure during compaction of the overlying RAP layer.
-Demonstrate the feasibility of this construction method by successfully completing a 500- foot-long test section.
+Demonstrate the feasibility of this construction method by successfully completing a 500 foot long test section.
 For compaction requirements of both soil and RAP, meet the requirements of 120-9.